oVirt/ovirt-site/source/feature/heapplianceflow.html.md

                 |- [ INFO  ] Execution of setup completed successfully
                 |- HE_APPLIANCE_ENGINE_SETUP_SUCCESS

 Hosted-engine-setup will detect the success of the failure (en specific exit codes or after a long timeout) of engine-setup.
+Than conclude as usual.

       [ INFO  ] Engine-setup successfully completed
       [ ERROR ] Engine is still unreachable